-In 2014, I was struck head on by a car while cycling.
-I experienced extensive soft tissue damage to my right side and a traumatic brain injury that went from concussion to post-concussive syndrome in the years that followed.
-My temporary loss of ability, followed by my identity, left me with few coping strategies.
+In 2014, I was struck head-on by a car while cycling and experienced a temporary setback.
+My brief loss of ability left me with few coping strategies.
 My doctor recommended I take up something physical (when the time was right), something spiritual (being outdoors), and something artistic.
 Having spent the majority of my schooling between the library and a pool, I never had a chance to develop my artistic side.
 So in lieu of my ability to think, move, or process the world around me, I sought creative outlets that allowed me to retain my sense of self without compromising my recovery.

-In addition to working with toys, I also enjoy photodocumenting adventures with my very fluffy dog, Rhody.
-He is generally photogenic, whether or not the picture of the day captures that.
+In addition to working with toys, I also enjoy capturing adventure portraits of my very fluffy dog, Rhody.
+He enjoys catching tennis balls, trips to the local education farm, napping in the sun.